 - 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent employment requirements and practices across marihuana businesses. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
-Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.

-The licensing and regulatory framework that is created will establish a commercial supply and distribution mechanism for marihuana.
-The license categories create new businesses in the industry that otherwise were not licensed or regulated - and will impact business growth and job creation specifically for those interacting with the licensed marihuana business.

-33. Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.
+Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent requirements for marihuana businesses who engage in the industrial hemp industry through licensure with MDARD. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
+Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan. - The licensing and regulatory framework that is created will establish a commercial supply and distribution mechanism for marihuana.
+The license categories create new businesses in the industry that otherwise were not licensed or regulated and will impact business growth and job creation specifically for those interacting with the licensed marihuana business. - 33.
+Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.